rust-lang/book/second-edition/nostarch/chapter20.md

 Here, we first call `lock` on the `receiver` to acquire the mutex, then `unwrap` to panic on any errors.
 Acquiring a lock might fail if the mutex is in a *poisoned* state, which can happen if some other thread panicked while holding the lock, rather than releasing the lock.
-In this situtation, calling `unwrap` to have this thread panic is the correct action to take.
+In this situation, calling `unwrap` to have this thread panic is the correct action to take.
 Feel free to change this `unwrap` to an `expect` with an error message that is meaningful to you if you’d like.